solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 fields:
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)
-  - `encoding: <string>` - encoding for Account data, either "base58" (*slow*), "base64", or jsonParsed". "base58" is limited to Account data of less than 128 bytes. "base64" will return base64 encoded data for Account data of any size.
+  - `encoding: <string>` - encoding for Account data, either "base58" (*slow*), "base64", or "jsonParsed". "base58" is limited to Account data of less than 128 bytes. "base64" will return base64 encoded data for Account data of any size.
-Parsed-JSON encoding attempts to use program-specific state parsers to return more human-readable and explicit account state data.
-If parsed-JSON is requested but a parser cannot be found, the field falls back to base64 encoding, detectable when the `data` field is type `<string>`.
+"jsonParsed" encoding attempts to use program-specific state parsers to return more human-readable and explicit account state data.
+If parsed-JSON is requested but a parser cannot be found, the field falls back to "base64" encoding, detectable when the `data` field is type `<string>`.
   - (optional) `dataSlice: <object>` - limit the returned account data using the provided `offset: <usize>` and `length: <usize>` fields; only available for